-K’gari (Fraser Island), listed as one of the prized World Heritage sites in Australia, boasts an amazing network of freshwater lakes that equal more than half the number of the identified perched lakes in the world.
-Many adventurers and travellers flock to Fraser’s remarkable water spots to camp or enjoy a picnic, swim, or simply marvel at it’s awe-inspiring beauty.
+K’gari (Fraser Island) is listed as one of the prized World Heritage sites in Australia.
+It boasts an amazing network of freshwater lakes that equal more than half the number of the identified perched lakes in the world.
+Many adventurers and travellers flock to Fraser’s remarkable water spots to camp or enjoy a picnic, swim or simply marvel at its awe-inspiring beauty.
 One of the amazing places to visit on K’gari (Fraser Island) that continues to invite travellers is Lake Wabby.

 Learn why you should take a trip to one of Fraser Island’s breathtaking sites now with these five fascinating facts: